 There has been significant speculation throughout May about whether the Bank of England would be willing to move the base rate into negative territory.
 This is shown by the 2 year yield in the UK which actually trades at -0.04% which implies that the market believes that the UK will have a negative interest rate in the near future.
 This is in part due to the comments of BoE officials which have failed to rule out the possibility of negative rates as they have in the past.

-Equity markets carried the positive momentum from April through to the end of May as the FTSE 100, FTSE 250 and FTSE All Share Indices returned 3.34%, 3.67% and 3.42% respectively aided by a 1.99 fall in sterling versus the US dollar.
+Equity markets carried the positive momentum from April through to the end of May as the UK top 100, 250 mid-cap and all UK shares indices returned 3.34%, 3.67% and 3.42% respectively aided by a 1.99 fall in sterling versus the US dollar.
 Material and Industrial stocks benefited from easing restrictions around the globe; financials and energy exposed companies were the detractors over the month.

 The UK Manufacturing PMI rebounded to 40.7 in May, from April’s record low of 32.6.
 However this still indicates a contraction to the sector due to the ongoing constraints.
 Output, new orders and exports fell at slower rate than in April, although job losses were at their second steepest on record.
 Weaker oil prices helped to offset input cost inflation caused by supply chain disruption.
 Business sentiment rose to a three month high.